Information for Parents

 Alternatively if you would like a snack or would just like to buy a drink, all other items can be bought individually.

 The method of payment for your food is also different to primary schools.
 Most secondary’s operate a “cashless system” which means that you will either have a plastic card or use a fingerprint reader at the till.
 Both systems require money to be loaded on to your account.
 You will be able to top using one or more of the following methods (please check school for your options):

 - Cash can be loaded into the revaluation machines

 If you are entitled to free school meals you will automatically get a daily meal allowance added to your account for you to spend.
 If you think you may be entitled to Free School Meals, please contact the team on 01629 536400 who will happily answer any queries you may have.

-If you have any queries about any part of the meals service please speak with the catering supervisor in school or telephone head office on 01629 536704.
+If you have any queries about any part of the meals service please speak with our Catering Team in school on 01246 568441

 For more information on school meals at Brookfield, sample menus, and forms for dietary requirements, please see this page.